CarlosEduardoPontes/projetoadonis/README.md

 <!--te-->

-### 🛠 technologies
+### 🛠 Technologies

-As seguintes ferramentas foram usadas na construção do projeto:
+The following tools were used in the construction of the project:

 - [Node.js](https://nodejs.org/en/)
 - [Adonis](https://adonisjs.com/)